Marcoga/react-router-sample/LEASSONS_LEARNED.md

 * What does it do better?
 * What is not possible?

+## Chanlenges in Flux
+* What could be the problems in Flux?

 ## What do I dislike?
 * Does anything feel like a Hack?